Must-have Photographer Features, Advice For Young Photographers And More – Photo Agent Angela Woods Interview

 By Emily Lucas

-Meet Angela Woods, London-based photo agent for over 15 years, who will be judging the Emerging Talent & Student category at the Spotlight Awards for Photographic Excellence.
-Read the interview to learn how Angela picks photographers to represent, why is it important for emerging photographers and students to participate in competitions, and much more!
+Meet Angela Woods, London-based photo agent for over 15 years, who was part of the judge panel for the 2018 Spotlight Awards.
+Read the interview to learn how Angela picks photographers to represent, why is it important for emerging photographers to participate in competitions, and much more!

 Production Paradise: Could you give us some insight into your background and how you came to establish yourself as the lead agent of a successful photographic agency?